vfarcic/vfarcic.github.io/devops23/ingress-demo.md

 ```

-## Services Deficiencies

----

-* We opened UI in browser
+Note:
+The `open` command should display The DevOps Toolkit Books page.
+If you don't, you might want to wait a bit longer
-* We confirmed that the API is NOT accessible without the port
+* We will also confirm that the API is NOT accessible without the port
-* We confirmed that the UI is NOT accessible on a specific domain and without the port
+* Finally, the UI is NOT accessible on a specific domain and without the port

 <!-- .slide: data-background="img/services.png" data-background-size="contain" -->